alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

   for leadership
 My account: www.linkedin.com/in/mohamed-el-belghiti-alaoui-568600326
 N.B: The news I was interested about the most were drug developement news, but their websites are so antiscraping, so I have to find different approaches.
+## Week 5 – 2025-09-09
+1. I begun to code without looking at the keybord.
+2. Took the course with the title: Collaborate Effectively for Professional Success I want to become a better collaborator
+3. Made 2 news automations in my LinkedIn account:
+   - Chemistry phenoms explainer
+   - General phenoms from a chemical perspective